JohnnyVM/simple_dict/README.md

 ### TODO list
 - improve the documentation, add reference to dictionary
 - Add makefile to create a library
-- Add guthubs actions for precompile
+- Add githubs actions for precompile
 - Add more hash implementations
 - Add performance tests
 - Add coverage
-- remove the asserts and improve the error handler
-- Remove the defines
-- Add a sigsev mask if value its a invalid pointer
 ---